Tour start → end dates | Price | Enquire |

 Masindi – Budongo Central Forest Reserve, Uganda

 Today you will participate in a Chimpanzee trek in the Budongo Forest as well as a boat cruise in the Murchison Falls Nation Park.
-The Budongo forest is the biggest Mahogany forest found in the whole of East Africa.
+The Budongo forest is the biggest Mahogany Forest found in the whole of East Africa.
 Enjoy a game drive through the forest where you can spot other wildlife.

 Note: If there are more than 12 guests on the tour, the group will be split into two between the morning and the evening.
 We ask that you please allow for flexibility.